GetStream/stream-chat-android/CONTRIBUTING.md

 # If I have a question, do I need to read this guide? 💬

 Not really!
-This guide is focused on contributions, so if you have questions, want to report a bug or want to request a new feature, use our [Android Chat SDK Task and Bug Report](https://github.com/GetStream/stream-chat-android/issues/new/choose) templates.
+This guide is focused on contributions, so if you have questions, want to report a bug or want to request a new feature, there are two ways you can raise the questions:
+- Look into [our Discussions]() and see if someone had already asked the same question and if there's been any reasoning why we support or don't support a specific feature.
+- Use our [Android Chat SDK Task and Bug Report](https://github.com/GetStream/stream-chat-android/issues/new/choose) templates to open an issue.

+> **Note**: Sometimes there are duplicate issues or a question has been answered in discussions, so we recommend looking into both first and doing a bit of research, rather than immediately opening tasks.

 We'll do our best to respond as soon as possible and provide you with guidance and the more details you can provide, the easier it is for us to understand what you need help with!